bgok/raspberrypifullnode/index.md

 ## Steps to Follow

-1. **Prepare the MicroSD Card:** The blockchain is growing quickly (190+ GBs at the time of this writing), so I felt 256 GB was a good size for the Raspberry Pi's storage.
+1. **Prepare the MicroSD Card:**
+    The blockchain is growing quickly (190+ GBs at the time of this writing), so I felt 256 GB was a good size for the Raspberry Pi's storage.
 I suppose you could go for 400 GBs to be even more future-proof, if you are willing to spend the money.
 The MicroSD card will likely come formatted as exfat, instead of FAT32, but the Raspberry Pi needs FAT32.
 I recommend using the built-in tools on Windows or Mac OSX to format the MicroSD.
 If you only have a Linux box to start, you probably already know how to format the microSD card.
 Since I run a Mac, I just used the built-in Disk Utility and formatted as "MS-DOS (FAT)," which is really FAT32.

-2. **Install the operating system:** Installing software on a Raspberry Pi can be mildly complicated.
+2. **Install the operating system:**
+    Installing software on a Raspberry Pi can be mildly complicated.
 I suggest using their [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md) install manager to make it painless.
 Just follow the link for [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md), download the files and copy them to your FAT32 microSD card and get ready to turning things on.

-3. **Initial configuration:** There are ways to avoid using a keyboard, video display, and mouse (KVM) altogether.
+3. **Initial configuration:**
+    There are ways to avoid using a keyboard, video display, and mouse (KVM) altogether.
 But in the interest of keeping things simple I recommend putting your Raspberry Pi into its case, **then insert the microSD card** into your Raspberry Pi (trust me, it is easier to put the case on first), hook up the KVM cables, plugin the ethernet cable, and plugin the power.

     At boot up, select Raspbian as your operating system and let NOOBS get the OS set up.
 Do not bother with any setting that will launch "startx" (the GUI interface) at boot time, since this full node will only be configured via command line.

-4. **Update Raspberry Pi:**
+4. **Configure the Raspberry Pi:**
-    1. Configure the Raspberry Pi:
     ```
     sudo raspi-config
     ```

     * Add "en_US.UTF-8 UTF-8" to the locale list and set your time zone.
     * Enable SSH
     * Change the password for the `pi` user
     * Set the host name

     ```
     sudo reboot
     ```
-    2. Freshen up:
+5. **Freshen up:**
+    *Note: From this step onward, you can ssh to the Raspberry Pi and type commands there.*
     ```
     sudo apt-get update
     sudo apt-get upgrade
     ```
-    3. Install dependencies:
+6. **Install dependencies:**
     ```
     sudo apt-get install build-essential autoconf libssl-dev libboost-dev libboost-chrono-dev libboost-filesystem-dev libboost-program-options-dev libboost-system-dev libboost-test-dev libboost-thread-dev libtool libevent-dev
     ```
-    4. Prepare for and download bitcoin source code:
+7. **Download bitcoin source code:**
     ```
     mkdir ~/bin
     cd ~/bin
     git clone -b v0.16.0 https://github.com/bitcoin/bitcoin.git
     cd bitcoin/
     ```
-    5. Configure and compile the source code; install to the bin directory (this will take 30+ minutes):
+8. **Configure, compile and install (this will take 30+ minutes):**
     ```
     ./autogen.sh
     ./configure CPPFLAGS="-I/usr/local/BerkeleyDB.4.8/include -O2" LDFLAGS="-L/usr/local/BerkeleyDB.4.8/lib" --disable-wallet
     make
     sudo make install
     ```
-5. **Verify your Bitcoin full node is working:** Assuming all went well (above) you can just type the following in your command line:
+9. **Verify your Bitcoin full node is working:**
+    Assuming all went well (above) you can just type the following in your command line:
     ```
     bitcoind &
     ```